 True-Up Period shall be 12 months ended December 31 of the Base Period of each year.

-Uncollectible Expense shall equal SDG&E’s charges for uncollectible accounts recorded in FERC Account No. 904.
+Uncollectibles shall be an estimated amount of revenues that will not be collected from customers.

-Weighted Forecast Plant Additions for any Forecast Period shall be the estimated capital investment in new Transmission Plant, Transmission Plant Held for Future Use, and Transmission Related General Plant, Common Plant, and Electrical Miscellaneous Intangible Plant SDG&E anticipates placing in service during such Forecast Period.
-Such estimated capital investments shall be determined for each month of the Forecast Period as described herein and each such estimated capital investment shall be multiplied by a weighting factor such that the magnitude of such capital investment as reflected in the determination of SDG&E's transmission revenue requirement pursuant to this Appendix VIII formula reflects the number of months during the Forecast Period those investments in new transmission facilities are actually in service.
+Weighted Forecast Plant Additions for any Forecast Period shall be the estimated capital investment in new Transmission Plant, Transmission Plant Held for Future Use, and Transmission Related General Plant, Common Plant, and Electrical Miscellaneous Intangible Plant SDG&E anticipates placing in service during the Forecast Period.
+Estimated capital investments shall be determined for each month of the Forecast Period as described herein and each estimated capital investment shall be multiplied by a weighting factor so that the magnitude reflects the number of months during the Forecast Period the new transmission facilities are actually in service.
 Any new transmission facilities expected to be placed in service during the Forecast Period but prior to the end of the first month of the associated Rate Effective Period, i.e., January 31 of the second year of the Forecast Period, shall be assigned a weighting factor of 1.00.
 Any new transmission facilities expected to be placed in service during the Forecast Period as of the beginning of the second month of the Rate Effective Period, i.e., February 1, or thereafter through and including December 31, shall be assigned a weighting factor based on the number of months during the Rate Effective Period for which those facilities are expected to be in service divided by 12.
 Thus, for example, a plant addition expected to be placed in service in February of the Rate Effective period would be assigned a weighting factor of 11 divided by 12 or 0.917.

 II.
 CALCULATION OF ANNUAL BASE TRANSMISSION REVENUE REQUIREMENTS